andskli/puppet-netbackup/README.md

 Puppet + NetBackup.
 Currently in development, contributions are welcome.
 See [TODO](#todo)

 One of the goals of this module is _unfortunately_ to try to provide an installation method that does not rely on a package manager, but rather leverages the installation methods provided by the vendor.
-However, this does not exclude the possibility of an installation method where package managers provide the neccessay rpms/debs/pkgs.
+However, this does not exclude the possibility of an installation method where package managers provide the neccessay rpms/debs/pkgs, yet that feature is still to be implemented.

 ## TODO